[Introduction] Metasploit Framework [For Penetration Testing]

 Give it a try

-Let's start by searching for Apache vulnerabilities.
+Let's start by searching for vulnerabilities in Apache.

 msf6 > search httpd Matching Modules ================ # Name Disclosure Date Rank Check Description - ---- --------------- ---- ----- ----------- 0 exploit/linux/http/alcatel_omnipcx_mastercgi_exec 2007-09-09 manual No Alcatel-Lucent OmniPCX Enterprise masterCGI Arbitrary Command Execution 1 exploit/multi/http/apache_normalize_path_rce 2021-05-10 excellent Yes Apache 2.4.49/2.4.50 Traversal RCE 2 auxiliary/scanner/http/apache_normalize_path 2021-05-10 normal No Apache 2.4.49/2.4.50 Traversal RCE scanner 3 auxiliary/scanner/http/mod_negotiation_brute normal No Apache HTTPD mod_negotiation Filename Bruter 4 auxiliary/scanner/http/mod_negotiation_scanner normal No Apache HTTPD mod_negotiation Scanner 5 exploit/windows/http/apache_chunked 2002-06-19 good Yes Apache Win32 Chunked Encoding 6 exploit/linux/http/dlink_dspw110_cookie_noauth_exec 2015-06-12 normal Yes D-Link Cookie Command Execution ・ ・ ・

-A long list of over 20 vulnerabilities appeared.
+A list of over 20 items appeared.

 Select the vulnerability in question with the use command